How to Prepare for Your Trial

 Q: What kind of work do I invoice you for?

-Q: What happens after the trial?
+Q: What happens after a successful trial?

 If you are a current or pending trial and have a question you think we should add, please reach out to your interviewer or trial lead in Slack!
+Good luck in your trial!